rusty-labs/thermal-mechanical-camera/README.md

    b) For TS118, this sensor returns analogue signal, which will be converted to temperature afterwards.

-The whole project costs around 25$.
+The project costs - 25$.

 Description of folders: